 Check Your Door

-The thing that really makes your front porch seem inviting is the door itself.
+The thing that really makes your front porch seem inviting is the front door itself.
 The question is, does your door welcome people in…or does it make them want to back away?

 Put Out the Welcome Mat